spine-tools/SpineOpt.jl/docs/src/tutorial/capacity_planning.md

 ## Debugging

-For debugging purposes, it may be interesting to have an overview of all the parameters in this tutorial.
+For debugging purposes, consider an overview of all the parameters in this tutorial below.

 ![image](figs_capacity_planning/overview.png)